 Don't have a flights to California yet?
 We envy your laid-back approach to life.
 The closest airport to Indio is Palm Springs International and if you can afford round-trip flights there, then more power to you - but you'll probably want to look into landing in LAX.
 Even with the added costs of renting a car to make the 146-mile trek to the festival location, you'll end up saving money.

 If you're staying at one of the hotels near Indio, shuttles will be your best friend.
 They'll save you the hassle of dealing with waiting in long parking lines and actually having to trek from the parking areas to the festival's gates.
 Plus, it's probably a good thing for your group to have a designated driver...in the form of a shuttle operator.
-All hotel shuttle information can be found here.
+All hotel shuttle information can be found here, and airport shuttle info specifically is here.

 If you aren't staying on the Coachella site or in a nearby hotel, you're going to be driving your rental car or your own car out to the field.
 This isn't a terrible idea - just remember you're going to have to deal with traffic and parking.
 General driving and parking directions can be found here.